MAnfal/vscode-npm-boilerplate/README.md

 Once everything is installed, you should be able to simply launch the container and start development right away.

+## Special Instructions

+1. This boilerplate includes `@` as the alias for the `src/` directory.
+Please feel free to add more.

 ## Notes

 This environment was created using the following items.
 Please feel free to read their relevant documentation for further assistance.